The Puzzling Superorbital Period Variation of the Low-mass X-ray Binary 4U 1820-30: Data Analysis

-The power spectra are depicted in Figure~\ref{powspec}, and the detected superorbital periods are outlined in Table~\ref{supper}.
-It is apparent that the superorbital period deviates from the expected stability suggested by triple model, showingt a tendency to decrease over time.
-By incorporating the superorbital period reported by~\citep{pri84} from the Vela5B light curve, we estimated the timescale of the superorbital change by fitting a linear function to the detected superorbital periods over time (see Figure~\ref{lfsupper}).
-This result in a period derivative of $\dot P_{sup}/P_{sup}=(-7.37 \pm 0.33) \times 10^{-4}$ $yr^{-1}$, corresponding to an evolution timescale of 1,357 years.
+The power spectra are depicted in Figure~\ref{powspec}.
+Significant superorbital signals are evident in the power spectra of all six instruments.
+Additionally, the second harmonic signals are detectable in the data from the more sensitive instruments, including RXTE ASM, RXTE PCA, Swift BAT, and MAXI.
+The detected superorbital periods and their corresponding second harmonic periods are summarized in Table~\ref{supper}.
+It is apparent that the superorbital periods deviate from the period proposed by CG01, except for the one evaluated from Ginga ASM data, showing a tendency to decrease over time.
+By incorporating the superorbital period reported by~\citep{pri84} from the Vela 5B light curve, we estimated the timescale of the superorbital change by fitting a linear function to the detected superorbital periods over time (see Figure~\ref{lfsupper}).
+This result in a period derivative of $\dot P_{sup}/P_{sup}=(-7.13 \pm 0.33) \times 10^{-4}$ $yr^{-1}$, corresponding to an evolution timescale of 1,403 years.
 This period derivative exceeds the upper limit proposed by CG10 ($|\dot P_{sup} / P_{sup}| < 2.2 \times 10^{-4}$ $yr^{-1}$).
-However, the linear fitting yielded a reduced $\chi^2$ of 10.2, suggesting that the superorbital evolution of 4U 1820-30 is likely more complex than the constant period derivative model suggests.
+However, the linear fitting yielded a reduced $\chi^2$ of 12.2, suggesting that the superorbital period evolution of 4U 1820-30 is likely more complex than the constant period derivative model suggests.
 Further variations in the superorbital period from phase analysis will be demonstrated in Section~\ref{pha}.

-Additionally, to compare the amplitudes of superorbital modulation, we folded these five light curves using two kinds of linear ephemerides.
+Additionally, to compare the amplitudes of superorbital modulation, we folded these six light curves using two kinds of linear ephemeris.
 The first one is the optimal ephemeris proposed by CG01 (hereafter CG01 ephemeris),

-The other one is the local ephemeris, with a folding period corresponding to the best period obtained by the power spectrum (see Table~\ref{supper}),along with an arbitrary phase zero epoch for each light curve.
-The rms amplitudes folded by both types of ephemerides are listed in Table~\ref{supper}.
-The rms amplitudes of the profiles folded by the corresponding local ephemerides are larger than the those folded by CG01 ephemeris, indicating that the CG01 ephemeris is no longer suitable.
+The other one is the local ephemeris, with a folding period corresponding to the best period obtained by the power spectrum (see Table~\ref{supper}), along with an arbitrary phase zero epoch for each light curve.
+The rms amplitudes folded by both types of ephemeris are listed in Table~\ref{supper}.
+The rms amplitudes of the profiles folded by the corresponding local ephemerides are significantly larger than those folded by CG01 ephemeris, indicating that the CG01 ephemeris is no longer suitable.
 This shows that the superorbital period of 4U 1820-30 has undergone significant changes during 1987 to 2023.